 Our primary capital requirements are for facilities expansion and maintenance, acquisitions and the development of new programs.
 Our principal sources of liquidity have been cash provided by operating activities and borrowings under our credit agreement.
-The following chart summarizes the principal elements of our cash flow for each of the three years in the period ended December 31, 2012:
+The following chart summarizes the principal elements of our cash flow for each of the three years in the period ended December 31, 2013:

 Cash Flow Summary

-Year En ded December 3 31,

-· 2012 2011

-(Ir thousands)

-Net cash provided by operating activities \$ 15,986 \$ 36,838 \$ 114,464

-Net cash used in investing activities \$ (10,187) \$ (37,389) \$ (42,111)

-Net cash provided by (used in) financing activities \$ 29,385 \$ (38,920) \$ (52,434)
+Year Ended December 31, 2013 2012 2011 · (In thousands) Net cash provided by operating activities \$ 3,246 \$ 15,986 \$ 36,838 Net cash used in investing activities \$ (5,788) \$ (10,187) \$ (37,389) Net cash (used in) provided by financing activities \$ (46,280) \$ 29,385 \$ (38,920)

-As of December 31, 2012, we had cash and cash equivalents of \$61.7 million, representing an increase of approximately \$35.2 million as compared to \$26.5 million as of December 31, 2011.
-This increase is primarily due to \$37.5 million of borrowings under our credit facility during the fourth quarter of 2012.
+As of December 31, 2013, we had cash, cash equivalents and restricted cash of \$67.4 million, including \$54.5 million of restricted cash, representing an increase of approximately \$5.7 million as compared to \$61.7 million of cash and cash equivalents as of December 31, 2012.
+This increase is primarily due to \$54.5 million of borrowings under our Credit Facility (as defined below) during the fourth quarter of 2013 compared to \$37.5 million of borrowings during the fourth quarter of 2012 partially offset by a net loss during the year ended December 31, 2013 of \$51.3 million compared to a net loss during the year ended December 31, 2012 of \$37.2 million.
 Historically, we have financed our operating activities and organic growth primarily through cash generated from operations.
-We have financed acquisitions primarily through borrowings under our credit facility and cash generated from operations.
-We currently anticipate that we will be able to meet both our short-term cash needs, as well as our need to fund operations and meet our obligations beyond the next twelve months with cash generated by operations, existing cash balances and, if necessary, borrowings under our credit facility.
-In addition, we may also consider accessing the financial markets in the future as a source of liquidity for capital requirements, acquisitions and general corporate purposes to the extent such requirements are not satisfied by cash on hand, borrowings under our credit facility or operating cash flows.
+We have financed acquisitions primarily through borrowings under our Credit Facility and cash generated from operations.
+We currently anticipate that we will be able to meet our short-term cash needs, as well as our need to fund operations and meet our obligations beyond the next twelve months with cash generated by operations, existing cash balances and borrowings under our Credit Facility.
+In addition, we may also consider accessing the financial markets in the future as a source of liquidity for capital requirements, acquisitions and general corporate purposes to the extent such requirements are not satisfied by cash on hand, borrowings under our Credit Facility or operating cash flows.
 However, we cannot assure you that we will be able to raise additional capital on favorable terms, if at all.
-At December 31, 2012, we had net borrowings available under our \$85 million credit agreement of approximately \$45.9 million, including a \$23.4 million sub-limit on letters of credit.
-The credit agreement matures on April 5, 2015.
-As of December 31, 2012, we had \$37.5 million outstanding under our credit agreement.
-This amount was paid in full on January 3, 2013.
-As of December 31, 2012, we had outstanding letters of credit aggregating \$1.6 million, which primarily comprised of security deposits in connection with certain of our real estate leases.
+As of December 31, 2013, we had \$54.5 million outstanding under our credit agreement.
+This amount was paid in full on January 3, 2014.
+As of December 31, 2013, we had outstanding letters of credit aggregating \$5.3 million, which primarily comprised of security deposits in connection with certain of our real estate leases.
+The Credit Facility matures on April 5, 2015.